linzjs/linz/docusaurus/docs/list-dsl.md

 -   `useLocalTime` which allows you to export date fields in the browsers timezone offset.
 -   `modal` optionally render the results in a modal view.

 If you'd like to provide your own export route, you can.
-Replace the `inclusions` key with an `action` key that works the same as `list.actions`\_.
+Replace the `inclusions` key with an `action` key that works the same as [list.actions](#listactions).
 Rather than a modal, a request to that route will be made.
 You're responsible for mounting a `GET` route in Express to respond to it.

 ## list.fields